hirethunk/verbs/docs/event-lifecycle.md

 ## After Fired

-Once the event has been fired and stored to the database, it's now safe to trigger side-effects.
+Once the event has been fired and stored to the database ([committed](/docs/reference/events#content-committing)), it's now safe to trigger side-effects.

 ### Handle

 Use the `handle` hook to perform actions based on your event.
-This is often writing to the database (sometimes called a "projection").
+This is often writing to the database (sometimes called a "[projection](/docs/technical/combating-jargon)").